paastech-cloud/docs/Architecture.md

 An anonymous user can view:

 - The home page
-- The login / sign up pages
+- The login/sign up pages
 - The email verification and password reset page

 On top of that, an authenticated user has access to their personal dashboard, which includes: